Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

     - [MRTK](/Docs/mrtk_extension.md); supports HoloLens 2, Oculus Quest 2 and iOS clients
     - [XR Interaction Toolkit](/Docs/xr_interaction_toolkit.md); supports Oculus Quest 2 client
 5. ISAR SDK now offers support for the H.265 video codec.
 To take advantage of the enhanced video rendering capabilities offered by H.265, users may need to install additional software.
-    - The extension can be downloaded from the Microsoft Store [here](https://apps.microsoft.com/store/detail/hevc-video-extensions/9NMZLZ57R3T7?hl=en-us&gl=us) for a one time charge of € 0,99 cents.
+    - The extension can be downloaded from the Microsoft Store [here](https://apps.microsoft.com/store/detail/hevc-video-extensions/9NMZLZ57R3T7?hl=en-us&gl=us) for a one-time charge of € 0,99 cents.

 ### Project Configuration